-3.2 Is an arbitrator permitted to rule on the question of his or her own jurisdiction?
+3.2 Is an arbitral tribunal permitted to rule on the question of its own jurisdiction?

-An arbitrator is permitted to rule on his or her own jurisdiction.
+An arbitral tribunal is permitted to rule on its own jurisdiction.
 This is provided for in Section 16 of the Act, which corresponds to Article 16 of the Model Law.
-(See question 2.3 above.)
+(Also see question 2.3 above.)